-In Sections~\ref{section_O}--\ref{section_degenerate} we assume that the field $\FF$ is algebraically closed.
-In Sections~\ref{section_O} we explicitly define the octonion algebra $\OO$ and its group of automorphisms $\Aut(\OO)=\G$.
-Additional properties of octonions together with key notations for some sets of octonions are given in Section~\ref{section_def}.
-The solution of equations $ax=c$, $(ax)b=c$, $a(bx)=c$, respectively, is considered in Sections~\ref{section_AXisC}, \ref{section_AXBisC}, \ref{section_ABXisC}, respectively.
-Finally, in Section~\ref{section_monom} we study the set of solutions of a linear monomial equation and in Section~\ref{section_degenerate} we consider degenerations of linear equations.
+In Sections~\ref{section_O}--\ref{section_degenerate}, with the exception of Section~\ref{section_general_octonion}, we assume that the field $\FF$ is algebraically closed.
+In Section~\ref{section_O} we explicitly define the octonion algebra $\OO$.
+Additional properties of octonions, together with key notations for certain sets of octonions, are provided in Section~\ref{section_def}.
+The solutions of the equations $ax = c$, $(ax)b = c$, and $a(bx) = c$ are studied in Sections~\ref{section_AXisC}, \ref{section_AXBisC}, and \ref{section_ABXisC}, respectively.
+Finally, in Section~\ref{section_monom} we investigate the solution sets of linear monomial equations, and in Section~\ref{section_degenerate} we examine degenerations of linear equations.